Can an Attorney Be Sued for Representing a Client in Litigation?

 That statute makes clear that a “judicial proceeding” (aka a litigation-related activity) is considered a privileged, and therefore protected, activity.

-Contact a Knowledgeable Anti-SLAPP Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California
+Contact a Knowledgeable Anti-SLAPP Attorney in Los Angeles, Orange County, San Francisco, Riverside, San Diego, San Jose, Sacramento, Fresno, and Surrounding Areas in California

 Attorneys choosing to include another attorney who is doing his or her job as a legal professional must be aware of the consequences.
 Anti-SLAPP statutes strongly discourage suing attorneys or law firms, and there are dire consequences related to adding another attorney or law firm as a defendant in a complaint.
 If you have been sued while representing a client or are looking for more guidance on anti-SLAPP statutes, the attorneys at Talkov Law can help.
 Contact us today either online or by phone at (844) 4-TALKOV (825568)